 Fast forward a couple years later after my own wedding and my sister was getting married.
 As I watched her wedding planning unfold and we all got to prepare for her big day, I got to thinking of all the things I wish I would have been able to say to my now in-laws.
 I though about what I wished I would have said to my mom and dad as well.
 What Bruce could have shared with my parents through a perfectly worded card.
 I ached for a do-over and decided to channel all my thoughts into cards others could give.

 So I created a card for a bride to give to the groom’s parents.
 A card to say thank you.
 Thank you for raising the greatest man, for teaching him how to love.
 In the time since the card has been purchased by brides all over North America.
-You can find more about that original card and purchase it here.

 all cards – ©Noelle Rollins Art